roboconf/roboconf.github.io/en/user-guide/lamp-example.md

 * IaaS elasticity patterns: multiple Tomcat nodes can be added/removed to adapt to traffic, but it requires a hot re-configuration of the Apache node (so mod-proxy knows about all the available Tomcat nodes).

+## Dependencies between components

-First, we will use Roboconf to deploy Apache (+ mod-proxy), Tomcat (+ webapp), and MySQL (+ data) on 3 separate VMs: this includes updating the configuration files as soon as dependencies can be resolved (eg. when it is aware of the MySQL IP/port, Roboconf will send them to the Tomcat node, so it can update its configuration and start).
+Here, we will use Roboconf to deploy Apache (+ mod-proxy), Tomcat (+ webapp), and MySQL (+ data) on 3 separate VMs: this includes updating the configuration files as soon as dependencies can be resolved (eg. when it is aware of the MySQL IP/port, Roboconf will send them to the Tomcat node, so it can update its configuration and start).

+## IaaS elasticity patterns

-Then, we will deal with adding/removing Tomcat VMs, with Roboconf used for dynamic (hot) reconfiguration of mod-proxy.
+Here, we will deal with adding/removing Tomcat VMs, with Roboconf used for dynamic (hot) reconfiguration of mod-proxy.